 This is probably the easiest type of subfloor to get linoleum or vinyl off of, but it's still no picnic.

 Cut it into strips about 6 inches wide.
 Pull the linoleum up in strips to reveal the linoleum glue.
 If difficult, try a heat gun to soften it, and then pull it off.
 The remaining glue can be scraped with a floor scraper or soaked overnight with water and dish soap, which helps soften the glue.
 Again, use a paint scraper to remove the linoleum glue.

 Alternative Approaches To Removing Vinyl & Linoleum Flooring

 One common alternative to removing old linoleum or vinyl floors is to put a new one right over it.
-If the existing floor is still smooth or can be smoothed with a few patches of FixAll, then the new floor can be laid directly on top of the old.
+If the existing floor is still smooth or can be smoothed with a few patches of FixAll, then the new floor can be laid directly on top of the old vinyl or linoleum floor.

-In some cases, a layer of 1/4-inch plywood is laid over the old floor to provide a smooth base and then the new resilient floor is laid on that.
-In still another approach, the old floor is floated with a self-leveling concrete that is about 1/8-inch thick when dry.
+If you prefer to place a new flooring type on top of your linoleum or vinyl floor, you have two options.
+In one instance, a layer of 1/4-inch plywood is laid over the old floor to provide a smooth base and then the new resilient floor is placed on top.
+The second option is raising the old floor with a self-leveling concrete that is about 1/8-inch thick when dry.
 The new floor is put on that.

-As you struggle with your old flooring, just keep thinking good thoughts and reminding yourself that you and the house will both be better for it when you're finished.
-As always, if you need help along the way, gfca.us has a vast network of flooring pros in your area awaiting your project details.
-Reach out for free today!
+As always, if you need help along the way, gfca.us has a vast network of flooring professionals in your area awaiting your email.